What is Marshall FiberNet?

 What will the cost be?

-We will have multiple residential AND commercial service level options (tiers) to choose from, please visit the “Service Area and Rates” tab for a complete listing.
+We will have multiple residential AND commercial service level tiers to choose from, please visit the “Service Area and Rates” tab for a complete listing.
+Residential rates start at $40, and Commercial rates start at $99.

 Will you be providing TV or Phone service?